...

 Is Common-Law Marriage a Texas Thing?

-In the above consult the man was extremely frustrated that Texas had laws that recognizes the Common-Law Marriage.
+In the above consult, the man was extremely frustrated that Texas had laws that recognize the Common-Law Marriage.
 However, Texas is not the only state the following states have laws regarding common law marriage:

 Alabama